NuGet/docs.microsoft.com-nuget/docs/api/search-autocomplete-service-resource.md

 packageType | URL    | string  | no       | The package type to use to filter packages (added in `SearchAutocompleteService/3.5.0`)

-The autocomplete query `q` is parsed in a manner that is defined by the server implementation. nuget.org supports querying for the prefix of package ID tokens, which are pieces of the ID produced by spliting the original by camel case and symbol characters.
+The autocomplete query `q` is parsed in a manner that is defined by the server implementation. nuget.org supports querying for the prefix of package ID tokens, which are pieces of the ID produced by splitting the original by camel case and symbol characters.

 The `skip` parameter defaults to 0.